vinayaja/keyvault-secrets/README.md

 # Replace token

-Simple GitHub Action to replace tokens in files.
-This action can fetch variables stored in Github variables (repository variables, org variables and enviornment variables) and replace them in desired files.

-Please note that variable substitution is case sensitive, please try to store tokens in uppercase in Tokenized files.
+Simple GitHub Action to fetch secrets from azure keyvault and save it as runtime env variables.

 ## Inputs

-- `gh-token` - Github Token or Pat Token (Required)
+- `keyvault-name` - Github Token or Pat Token (Required)
-- `Environment-Name` - Environment Name, this is required to fetch environment variables from Github Environment (Optional)
-- `Org-Name` - organization Name - This is required to fetch org level variable values (Optional)
-- `tokenprefix` - Token prefix, default is `#{` (Optional)
-- `tokensuffix` - Token suffix, default is `}#` (Optional)
-- `Filespath` - file path of tokenized files (Required)
-- `Filename` - tokenized file name, single file or extenstion eg, .json, .xml (Required)
+- `secret-names` - Secret names. pass single or multiple names with comma seperated values (Optional)
+- `secreat-name-pattern` - secret name patter for eg, to retrive tokens with name config* pass value 'config' (Optional)

 ## Example

-If you want to replace `#{APPNAME}#` in tokenized files, add the action to your workflow like this:
+If you want to ftch all secrets

 ```yml